-- A. In accordance with Rule 9.00, the Department may issue a permit for projects submitted under a Request for Preliminary Determination Application provided the project represents, in the opinion of the Department, an insignificant alteration.
-The purpose of this section of the Appendix is to allow applicants and the public to determine with some likelihood what, under normal circumstances, represents an insignificant alteration. - B. The following represent examples of insignificant alterations; however, other types of alterations not described in this Appendix 1 also may be considered insignificant.
+- A. In accordance with § 1.9 of this Part, the Department may issue a permit for projects submitted under a Request for Preliminary Determination Application provided the project represents, in the opinion of the Department, an insignificant alteration.
+The purpose of this section is to allow applicants and the public to determine with some likelihood what, under normal circumstances, represents an insignificant alteration. - B. The following represent examples of insignificant alterations; however, other types of alterations not described in this § 1.17 of this Part also may be considered insignificant.
 In addition, the applicant should be aware that certain circumstances peculiar to specific wetlands, the surrounding area, site conditions, and the project, may result in a determination by the Department that a particular proposal represents a significant alteration and therefore requires filing of an Application to Alter a wetland and a permit from the Department.
-Therefore, even if a project appears to fit within the examples of insignificant alterations in this Appendix, approval by the Department cannot be guaranteed.
+Therefore, even if a project appears to fit within the examples of insignificant alterations in this § 1.17 of this Part, approval by the Department cannot be guaranteed.
 In addition, the proponent of a project that conforms or appears to conform to the examples of insignificant alterations still must seek a permit from the Department through a Request for Preliminary Determination before proceeding with the project.
-Further, the project must not result in the disturbance or destruction of any rare species or rare wetland type. - C. Examples of insignificant alterations include the following: - 1) Construction and installation of a single new dock or single detached floats only where: - (a) The dock is supported by floats or piles, extends perpendicular to the shoreline out to, but not exceeding, twenty feet (20'), and does not exceed six feet (6') in width; - (b) The float does not exceed one hundred and twenty (120) square feet in area; - (c) The installation and placement of the dock or float poses no hazard to boating safety or navigation in any body of water including any pond, river, or stream; - (d) The dock or float is placed no closer than twenty feet (20') to any neighboring property line on land or superficially extending over the waterbody; - (e) Any new access paths to the dock do not exceed five feet (5') in width, and do not result in fill, road construction, or any other clearing of the wetlands for access; - (f) The dock does not extend into or obstruct a floodway; and - (g) Pilings or posts permit reasonably unobstructed flow of water. - 2) Minor revisions to residential or small lot commercial or industrial projects already approved by the Department only where: - (a) The revised alterations do not expand the area of disturbance any farther into wetlands so as to negatively affect functions and values; and - (b) Compensation for loss in flood storage volume is maintained as approved.
+Further, the project must not result in the disturbance or destruction of any rare species or rare wetland type. - C. Examples of insignificant alterations include the following: - Construction and installation of a single new dock or single detached floats only where: - The dock is supported by floats or piles, extends perpendicular to the shoreline out to, but not exceeding, twenty feet (20'), and does not exceed six feet (6') in width; - b.
+The float does not exceed one hundred and twenty (120) square feet in area: - The installation and placement of the dock or float poses no hazard to boating safety or navigation in any body of water including any pond, river, or stream; - d.
+The dock or float is placed no closer than twenty feet (20') to any neighboring property line on land or superficially extending over the waterbody: - e.
+Any new access paths to the dock do not exceed five feet (5') in width, and do not result in fill, road construction, or any other clearing of the wetlands for access;